Jacar mascot — reading along A laptop whose eyes follow your cursor while you read.

 Multi-tenancy

-ArgoCD uses the concept of Project — groups apps with similar permissions.
+ArgoCD uses the Project concept — groups apps with similar permissions.
 Combined with RBAC, you define which users can do what in which projects.
 The UI makes who accesses what explicit.

 Flux uses Kubernetes namespaces natively.
 You can deploy Flux instances per tenant in separate namespaces, or use a shared Flux with Kustomization per namespace + native RBAC.
-It’s more “Kubernetes way” but less visual.
+More “Kubernetes way” but less visual.

-For large organisations with many teams, both work; ArgoCD gives more visibility into who does what.
+For large organisations with many teams, both work.
+ArgoCD provides more centralised visibility.

 Multi-cluster

 ArgoCD natively supports managing multiple clusters from a single instance.
-One ArgoCD UI shows apps from all clusters.
-More comfortable for centralised platform teams.
+One UI shows apps from all clusters — more comfortable for centralised platform teams.

 For large multi-cluster, ArgoCD offers central visibility; Flux offers per-cluster autonomy.